 Standard automatic emergency braking and seven airbags highlight the 2018 Nissan Kicks’ comprehensive level of safety equipment.

-That’s good news, but we’ll have to hold off rating the 2018 Kicks until crash-test results are released.
+That’s good news, but we’ll have to hold off rating the 2018 Kicks until full crash-test results are released.
 For now, it doesn’t get a score here.
 (Read more about how we rate cars.)

 All versions of the Kicks can stop on their own if they detect an impending collision, a feature matched in this segment only by the Toyota C-HR.
 A rearview camera is also standard equipment and a surround-view camera system is on the options list.

 Stepping up to the Kicks SV nets blind-spot monitors and rear cross-traffic alerts.
 All that’s lacking is adaptive cruise control, admittedly something few of the Kicks’ competitors offer.